magento/merchdocs/src/catalog/product-create-bundle.md

       ![]({% link images/images/product-bundle-add-products-to-option.png %}){: .zoom}
       _Add Selected Products_

-    - After the items appear in the Options section choose one to be the **Default** selection.
+    - After the items appear in the Options section, choose one to be the **Default** selection.

     - In the **Default Quantity** column, enter the quantity of each item that is to be added to the bundle when a customer chooses the item.